 While all employees are expected to make a significant contribution to the Company, there is no one particular employee, not an executive officer, expected to make a significant contribution to the business of the Company on his own.
 Other than the aforementioned Directors and Executive Officers, there are no other employees of the Company who may have significant influence in the Company's major and/or strategic planning and decision-making.

 (3) Family Relationships

-Mr. Lance Y. Gokongwei is the cousin of Mr. Frederick D. Go and Mr. Faraday D. Go.
-Mr. Frederick D. Go and Mr. Faraday D. Go are brothers.
+Mr. Lance Y. Gokongwei is the cousin of Mr. Faraday D. Go.

 (4) Involvement in Certain Legal Proceedings